What happened on this day, December 23 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 2022

-Philippe Streiff was a French Formula 1 driver who competed in 55 Grands Prix between 1984 and 1988 with Renault, Ligier, Tyrrell, and AGS, achieving a best finish of third at the 1985 Australian Grand Prix.
+Philippe Streiff was a French Formula 1 driver who competed in 55 Grands Prix between 1984 and 1988 with Renault, Ligier, Tyrrell, and AGS, completing a best finish of third at the 1985 Australian Grand Prix.
 His F1 career was cut short by a pre-season testing crash in 1989 that left him paralysed.
 Despite this, Streiff remained active in motorsport, working to improve safety for drivers with disabilities.
-He passed away on 23 December 2022 at the age of 67.
+He passed away on this day, 23 December 2022, at the age of 67.

 F1 Driver Birthdays 23 December